Cyber security insurance- What is it and why do I need it?

 As a business owner, you know that electronic records and data are just as valuable, if not more valuable, than paper or hard-copy documents.
 Although not physical in nature, electronic data is nonetheless “essential” in all aspects of your business activities and has intrinsic value.

 Cyber security insurance is designed for the protection of intangible data.
 It can be easily explained as coverage for professional errors and the risks of doing business on the Internet or working with a network system.
 If you are automated, then you are susceptible to the threat of a breach of your systems, and your data and your trust.
 Anyone who is running a business (or someone who is just starting out) really needs to consider this coverage as much as they would consider any other aspect of their business insurance needs.

 Why should I consider cyber security insurance for my business?

-- Costs you could incur to make the proper mandatory notifications to your customers if a breach in your system occurs.
-Many states have mandatory notifications requirements which require business owners to properly notify their customers when a security breach has occurred.
-Some states also require these business owners to provide their customers with free credit reports for a year, which can become quite costly.
+- Costs you could incur to make the proper mandatory notification to you customers if a breach of your system occurs.
+Many states have mandatory notification requirements which require business owners to properly notify their customers when a security breach has occurred.
+Some states also require these business owners to provide their customer with free credit reports for a year, which can become quite costly.

-- Legal costs incurred in the defense action for loss.
-Don’t forget about the costs involved just to defend a company when a third party accuses or sues because of the harm or lost revenue caused to their company by your systems breach.
+- Legal costs incurred in the defense of an action for loss.
+Don’t forget about the costs involved just to defend a company when a third party accuses or sues because of the harm or lost revenue caused to their company by your system’s breach.

 Is there anything else I can do to reduce my cyber security risk exposure?